 The use of these and many other bands is only limited by your imagination.

-This ball can add challenge to your bodyweight moves by requiring the core to balance your body while performing the move of your choice.
+This ball can add a challenge to your bodyweight moves by requiring the core to balance your body while performing the move of your choice.

 The rolling of the ball forces your body, mainly the core muscles, to stabilize the body falling.
 As you try to maintain control, your entire core is activated.